-Best way to plan your island layout in Animal Crossing: New Horizons | Dexerto.com
+Best way to plan your island layout in Animal Crossing: New Horizons

-Deciding how you want your island layout in Animal Crossing: New Horizons can be a stressful business, but it doesn't have to be – there's a useful tool that will help you plan it all out.
+Deciding how you want your island layout in Animal Crossing: New Horizons can be a stressful business, but it doesn’t have to be – there’s a useful ACNH island planner tool that will help you achieve your ideal designs.

 One of the biggest and best features in New Horizons is being able to design your town exactly how you want it to be, all thanks to the terraforming tool that allows players to completely manipulate cliffs and rivers for the first time.
 It can be a daunting task, though, especially if you’re new to the series and aren’t familiar with customization.

-Luckily, there's a tool for you that will make the whole process 10 times easier, and means you won't be designing and then demolishing your work over and over again to try and make the perfect layout.
+Luckily, there’s an Animal Crossing island layout planner tool that will make the whole process 10 times easier, and means you won’t be designing and then demolishing your work over and over again to try and make the perfect layout.
 Introducing: the Island Planner app – AKA the answer to all your prayers.

 Animal Crossing island planner